Drug Violations Law

 This article examines state and federal criminal drug law and how it impacts someone charged with an offense.
 Consider speaking with a local criminal defense lawyer right away to start building your legal defense.

 The Controlled Substances Act (CSA) places any substance regulated by federal law into one of five categories.
-When a substance is placed into a category, the government looks at the scientific knowledge about the drug and the harm it may do.
+When a controlled substance is placed into a category, the government looks at the scientific knowledge about the drug and the harm it may do.
 It will also be analyzed to determine its potential for abuse and if there are any benefits that may be derived from using it.

 Even if a drug is not listed on any of the current schedules, it could still be considered a controlled substance.
 This may be true if it is considered an analogue of a listed substance.
 It could also be included on the list if it is considered to have the potential for abuse of any kind.

 In addition to federal laws relating to controlled substances, states may impose their own penalties.
 For instance, in New York, it is a misdemeanor charge to smoke marijuana in public or possess more than 25 grams of the drug.
-(4) In the state of Indiana, an individual could face up to 180 days in jail for being found in possession of any amount of marijuana.
+In the state of Indiana, an individual could face up to 180 days in jail for being found in possession of any amount of marijuana.

 According to federal law, it is illegal to knowingly possess any controlled substance unless it has been prescribed to someone directly by a medical doctor.
 Medical doctors or other professionals may dispense a controlled substance assuming that it has been prescribed to that person.

 It is important to understand that someone could be charged with a crime if they are in constructive possession of a drug, which means that it is not physically on the person who is charged with a crime.
 It may also apply if a person is in possession of a drug that does not belong to him or her.